nick-prater/newstead-pre-school/content/prospectus.md

 We hope that you and your child enjoy being members of our setting and that you find taking part in our activities interesting and stimulating.
 The staff are always ready and willing to talk with you about your ideas, views or questions.

+# Printable Version #

+A printable version of this document is available on our web site at [http://newsteadpreschool.org.uk/prospectus/printable.html](http://newsteadpreschool.org.uk/prospectus/printable.html).